Clean- the new Mantra!

 And the sewerage systems.
-None, or only partially existent they are.
-For some, so called elitist complexes of any more than 100 residents must have their own sewerage treatment and disposal, by the local government dictat.
-Notwithstanding the fact that the residents may have paid for the sewerage connections, at least, seven years back, with the futile hope that it will sometimes materialise.
+Non, or only partially existent they are.
+For some, so called elitist complexes of any more than a 100 residents must have their own sewerage treatment and disposal, by the local government dictat.
+Notwithstanding the fact that the residents may have paid for the sewerage connections at least seven years back, with the futile hope that it will sometime materialise.
 But, is the blasted sewerage connection anywhere in sight?
 One would have gained hope, each time they dug up another set of roads, ostensibly to lay a pipe here or there, but all is in vain, it seems.

 Maybe the government officials just didn't have the time then.
 And maybe they have even less now, as they appear to be busy participating in the Swach Bharat Abhiyan- wielding their mighty broomsticks like swords, on the roads.
 Some garbage for thought Mr Modi.

 At least it is a step in the right direction.But, will it all stop here, with citizens being left to their own resources, or can it go further, to its natural conclusion, with proper sanitation, sewerage connections, garbage collection and disposal being actually arranged and managed by the Govt and the civic authorities?
 One certainly hopes so.
 Here's to a Swatcha Bharat, the new and shining India!